Jaden-Lee/QJW/README.md

 The QJW intepreter requires [JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) to run.

 Download the [interpreter.java](https://github.com/Jaden-Lee/QJW/blob/master/interpreter.java) file and put it in a folder with your .qj extension files

+# Work In Progress Features
+  - Variables (Will use HashSet)